-But more importantly, perhaps, to our discussion is the challenge to science that is found in Romanticism.
+But more important, perhaps, to our discussion is the challenge to science that is found in Romanticism.
 In Beethoven and Chopin, there is a rejection of the formality and stoic adherence to (misapplied) Pythogorean harmony in classical music.
 In Byron and Coleridge, the rejection of the scientific Aristotelian heroism on the neo-classical greek model.
 And in Mary Shelley's Frankenstein, there is a rejection of the prevailing enlightenment belief that science and reason will bring about a new utopian world.
 Thus is Horror born in a combination of folk tales of monsters and the idea of science gone wrong, and from this proceeded all that will follow.

 Most important in the development of Horror for the SF Ghetto in the 20th century, however, is probably the strange case of Howard Phillips Lovecraft.
 Horror, unlike science fiction and fantasy, has a bit of a life of its own predating the pulp fiction empires of the twenties and thirties where the SF Ghetto was born.
 Frankenstein, after all, is both a classic of 19th Century literature and a touchstone for Feminist Critical Theory.
 Steven King, the most well known Horror writer ever, is hugely popular in the realm of mainstream commercial fiction.
 Some of the most popular and enduring films and television shows have been from the Horror genre, and ghost stories and folk tales about creepy monsters have never lost their grip on the wider popular imagination where Horror fiction was born.
 To put it simply, Horror had to be brought in to the SF Ghetto.
 Unlike Science Fiction, and to a certain extent Fantasy, it was not born there.
 And the person who brought horror in to the SF Ghetto by means of the pulp magazines was, more than anyone else, New England writer HP Lovecraft.